 Then there's the processor and RAM.
 The Oculus Rift minimum requirements call for an Intel Core i3-6100 or AMD FX-4350 minimum and 8GB of RAM.
 HTC Vive is a little more lenient, calling for that Intel Core i5-4590 or an AMD FX-8350 or greater, and you can squeak by on 4GB of RAM.

 Other prerequisites for Oculus Rift include two USB 3.0 ports and an HDMI 1.3 port or better.
-HTC Vive only needs one USB port and wants either an HDMI 1.4 or DisplayPort 1.2 or better.
+HTC Vive only needs one USB port and wants either an HDMI 1.4 or DisplayPort 1.2 or better, though overall, the barrier of entry is rather steep.

 Price and availability